 3> set POWER_OFFSET_2STEP_RA to (PREAMBLE_POWER_RAMPING_COUNTER – 1) × (MSGA_PREAMBLE_POWER_RAMPING_STEP – PREAMBLE_POWER_RAMPING_STEP).

-NOTE: If enableRA-PrioritizationForSlicing is not configured in BWP-UplinkCommon and if both the provided slice group identity and the provided Access Identity whose corresponding bit in the ra-PrioritizationForAI is set to one are configured with ra-Prioritization either in RACH-ConfigCommon or RACH-ConfigCommonTwoStepRA, it is up to UE implementation how to determine the values of PREAMBLE_POWER_RAMPING_STEP and SCALING_FACTOR_BI.
+NOTE: If enableRA-PrioritizationForSlicing is not configured in BWP-UplinkCommon and if both the provided NSAG identity and the provided Access Identity whose corresponding bit in the ra-PrioritizationForAI is set to one are configured with ra-Prioritization either in RACH-ConfigCommon or RACH-ConfigCommonTwoStepRA, it is up to UE implementation how to determine the values of PREAMBLE_POWER_RAMPING_STEP and SCALING_FACTOR_BI.

-Editor's Note (RAN Slicing): At least for 5.1.1 and 5.1.1a, leave RACH partitioning for Slicing to general MAC CR and capture RA prioritization for Slicing in Slicing MAC CR.
-Note that all these changes in Slicing MAC CR are subject to the final decisions in the common RACH session, which will reflect in the combined MAC CR.

 5.1.1b Selection of the set of Random Access resources applicable to the Random Access procedure